 I took inventory of my knitting books over the weekend and added the list to my blog.
 I was surprised!
 Where did I get that signed copy of Knitting Workshop?
 A few of those books, such as A Treasury of Knitting Patterns, were library rejects -- my husband is a very good scavenger and he knows what I like!
 The DMC Encyclopedia of Needlework is very old and one of my less expensive "finds" from when I worked at an antique mall.
 The Reader's Digest book was a gift from my paternal grandparents some years ago.
 My treasure is the 1959 edition of Good Housekeeping's Complete Book of Needlecraft; it belonged to my maternal grandmother (who died when I was 8) and it is the only place I've ever seen her signature.
 She had many and varied interests, and this book means the world to me.

 Company's coming -- a sister and her three kids on Friday, and maybe another sister on Saturday!
 I should sacrifice some knitting time to get some cleaning done in the next few days.
-The kids' break starts before lunchtime today, and I did suggest that if they found a few spare minutes this afternoon, they could clean something -- anything!
+The kids' break starts before lunchtime today, and I suggested that if they found a few spare minutes this afternoon, they could clean something -- anything!